 Six weeks is the optimal age to take the kittens from the mother for socialization and adoption placement, and any time after eight weeks for Trap-Neuter-Return (spay/neuter, vaccination, eartip, and return to their colony).
 Female cats can become pregnant with a new litter even while they are still nursing, so don’t forget to get the mother cat spayed or you will have more kittens soon!
 Learn how to socialize kittens and how to successfully trap a mom and her kittens.

 If you discover that mom has been hit by a car, or if for any reason it appears that she is not coming back, then you should remove the kittens.
 This is crucial to the kittens’ survival.
-But you must be prepared to see this project through to weaning if you decide to intervene!
+But you must be prepared to bottle-feed and provide round-the-clock care for the kittens through to weaning if you decide to intervene!

 If you take the kittens in and are not prepared to foster them yourself, there are limited options.
 In general, it is unlikely that you will find an organization with available staff or volunteers to take on bottle-feeding on short notice.
 Some organizations do have experienced bottle-feeders, but prior logistical planning is necessary.
 Animal shelters and veterinarians generally do not take in newborn kittens, since they do not have the staff to feed and stimulate them for elimination around-the-clock.